sachet0/TSXbot/README.md

 * bs4 (BeautifulSoup4)
 * requests

-To install the dependencies, type `pip install discord.py bs4 requests` in the terminal/powershell
+To install the dependencies, type `pip install discord.py bs4 requests lxml` in the terminal/powershell